-The Calthorpe Estate is home to Edgbaston Village, a vibrant dining, shopping and lifestyle destination and to Edgbaston First with its renowned sports, leisure, arts and cultural attractions.
+The Calthorpe Estate is home to Edgbaston Village, a vibrant dining, shopping and lifestyle destination.
+Calthorpe Estate with its renowned sports, leisure, arts and cultural attractions.
 These sit alongside Edgbaston Medical Quarter, a world-class medical and life sciences destination, plus outstanding private and state educational establishments, and a wide selection of stylish homes.